Zimbo100/Hello-World/README.md

 # Hello-World
 Test Repositoriy

-This repository is for testing out git features and workings.
+This repository is for testing out GIT features and workings.